What is the City of Orem Drill?

 What Can I Do if My Neighborhood is Not Participating, but I Want to Participate with My Family?

-There will be a check-in for any citizen or group of citizens that does not have the communication chain through their neighborhoods.
+There will be a check-in for any citizen or group of citizens that does not have the communication chain through their blocks, neighborhoods, or areas.
 The check-in will be at the Public Safety Building (95 East Center Street), beginning at 6:15 pm.
 Anyone who would like to check-in can go there, where they will meet with volunteers who will count them.
+Or they can call in to the EOC at 801-724-3870 or 801-724-3871.
+These phone lines are only active when the City of Orem EOC is activated during a drill, major disaster, or emergency situation.

 Please pass this information on to your lists of people if possible.